 Author's note: I realize this post is a very severe word.
 I am simply saying what Scripture says.
 In fact, the The Apostasy Parables also carry the same message.
-Don't miss these related articles of mine: If -- A Picture Paints a Thousand Words, Avoid Becoming a Corrupted Christian and Holding Fast the Faithful Word.
+Don't miss these related articles of mine: If -- A Picture Paints a Thousand Words, Avoid Becoming a Corrupted Christian, Eternal Security, and Holding Fast the Faithful Word.
 I also recommend The Origin of Sin, Satan, and Secular Music and The Rise and Fall of Lucifer the Musician.
 Let me encourage you to read my blogs about Election and Predestination and the Keeping Power of God.
 You may also like the other posts in this blog available through the Home page.
 You can access my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?

 If you want to know Jesus personally, you can.
 It all begins when you repent and believe in Jesus.
 Do you know what God's Word, the Bible says?

 “Jesus came into Galilee, preaching the gospel of God, and saying, ‘The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.’”
 (Mar 1:14b-15).
 He preached that we must repent and believe.

 Please see my explanation of this in my post called "Do You Want to Know Jesus?"